robertgregorywest/gatsby-starter-kontent-lumen/README.md

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/kentico/gatsby-starter-kontent-lumen" target="_blank"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>

 After clicking that button, you’ll authenticate with GitHub and choose a repository name.
 Netlify will then automatically create a repository in your GitHub account with a copy of the files from the template.
 Next, it will build and deploy the new site on Netlify, bringing you to the site dashboard when the build is complete.
 Next, you’ll need to set up Netlify’s Identity service to authorize users to log in to the CMS.

+## Updating the content in the source project

+For updating sample data edit the source project `00676a8d-358c-0084-f2f2-33ed466c480a` and update backup package which is part of this repo using [Kontent Backup Manager](https://github.com/Enngage/kontent-backup-manager)

+`kbm --action=backup --apiKey=<Management API
+ key from project settings> --projectId=00676a8d-358c-0084-f2f2-33ed466c480a --zipFilename=kontent-backup`

 ## Screenshot
 ![](https://i.imgur.com/J0RZiot.png)